This four-year course has a student satisfaction rating of 90%.

 Placements further afield: It is also possible for students to study abroad in English-speaking universities outside of the EU.
 Birmingham Chemistry has arrangements for studying chemistry in universities in Australia (Melbourne , New South Wales , Queensland and Adelaide), New Zealand (Auckland) and Singapore (National University of Singapore).
 However through worldwide links organised by the University’s International Relations Office, it is also possible for placements to be arranged in countries such as Canada and the USA.
 Should you require further information about these potential overseas placements, please contact us in the first instance.
 Students on these placements pay reduced tuition fees whilst on their year out (the figure for 2012 entrants is £2500).

 Each year contains 120 credits of taught material, which is delivered in modules that are typically worth 10 or 20 credits.
-In the first two years, you will take 60 credits of core chemistry courses, which cover the fundamental aspects of the subject.
+In Years 1 and 2, you will take 60 credits of core chemistry courses, which cover the fundamental aspects of the subject.
 These courses include a significant practical component, which not only allows us to develop your practical skills and techniques in a range of experiments, but also to consolidate the theory you will have covered in associated lectures.
 The remaining 60 credits comprise modules designed to support these core courses and include optional chemistry modules, mathematics courses, laboratory modules, as well as courses which focus on communications skills and employability.
-You will then spend your third year studying abroad at your chosen university, before returning to Birmingham for your fourth year.
-You will find significant flexibility in this, your final, year, as you choose 40 credits of taught modules from a range of courses pitched at the cutting edge of the discipline.
-A major research project makes up the remaining 80 credits.
+You will then spend your third year studying abroad at your chosen university, before returning to Birminghamto follow the final year of our Chemistry BSc programme.

 Generic skills-training, focusing on transferable skills and employability, is embedded throughout the course and from the outset, and will ensure that you are equipped with the ICT, presentation, team-working and problem-solving skills, which are seen as crucial by employers.